 Can You Substitute Baking Powder for Baking Soda?

 While baking soda and baking powder both serve to leaven your cookies, they are not interchangeable.
-Baking soda requires an acidic ingredient to activate, while baking powder already contains acid.
+Baking soda needs an acidic ingredient to be activated, whereas baking powder already includes acid.
 If you run out of baking soda, substituting baking powder might not give you the same result.
 However, if you only have baking soda, you can try increasing the amount slightly, but you’ll need to adjust other ingredients to balance the pH levels for the best result.

 In general, it’s best to stick to the type of leavening agent specified in the recipe, but in a pinch, a small adjustment can work.
 Just keep in mind that too much baking powder might make your cookies taste a little bitter or too fluffy.